 Year Ended December 31,

-2014 2013
+2016 2015

 (in thousands)

-Unrecognized tax benefits, opening balance \$180 \$132
+Unrecognized tax benefits, opening balance \$210 \$197

-Prior period tax position increases - 23
+Prior period tax position increases - (3)

-Additions based on tax positions related to current year 17 25
+Additions based on tax positions related to current year 16 16

-Unrecognized tax benefits, ending balance \$197 \$180
+Unrecognized tax benefits, ending balance \$226 \$210

-Historically, we have not incurred any interest or penalties associated with tax matters and no interest or penalties were recognized during 2014.
-However, we have adopted a policy whereby amounts related to penalties associated with tax matters are classified as general and administrative expense when incurred and amounts related to interest associated with tax matters are classified as interest income or interest expense.
+Historically, we have incurred minimal interest expense and no penalties associated with tax matters.
+We have adopted a policy whereby amounts related to penalties associated with tax matters are classified as general and administrative expense when incurred and amounts related to interest associated with tax matters are classified as interest income or interest expense.

-Tax years that remain open for examination include 2011, 2012, 2013 and 2014 in the United States of America.
-In addition, tax years from 2000 to 2010 may be subject to examination in the event that we utilize the net operating losses and credit carryforwards from those years in its current or future year tax returns.
+Tax years that remain open for examination include 2013, 2014, 2015 and 2016 in the United States of America.
+In addition, tax years from 2000 to 2012 may be subject to examination in the event that we utilize the net operating losses and credit carryforwards from those years in our current or future year tax returns.